BotScutters/NLPurveyor-of-Cocktails/reports/SpeakEasy Proposal.md

 ### Tokenizing Descriptions

-To tokenize the descriptions, I'll likely make use of tools such as NLTK, Gensim, and SpaCY.
+To tokenize the descriptions, I'll likely make use of tools such as NLTK, Gensim, and SpaCy.
 I'll remove stop words, tokenize various ngrams, extract named entities, and maybe more.
 In ideal form, the description engine will leverage pre-trained models to recognize words with similar meanings as well as effectively recognize and respond to requests and negations (i.e. distinguish between "with tequila" and "no tequila").

 ### Tokenizing Recipes